Limburg Biënnale #1

 Open call

-Marres invited everyone in Limburg and its surroundings to participate in the second edition of the Limburg Biennial.
-Through an open call, which took place from March 2 through March 18, professional and amateur artists could submit up to three works.
-A jury of 12 professional artists evaluated the submissions and selected the participating artists.
+Marres invited everyone in Limburg and its surroundings to participate in the second edition of the Limburg Biënnale.
+Through an open call, which took place from March 2 through March 18, everybody could submit up to three works.
+A jury of 12 professional artists evaluated the submissions and selected the participants.
 They then set up a room in Marres with their selection, also showing their own work.

 Jury en curatorial team